Learn More About L-Ornithine

 L-ornithine (also called ornithine), an amino acid, is manufactured by the body when another amino acid, arginine, is metabolized during the production of urea (a constituent of urine).

-Animal research has suggested that ornithine, along with arginine, may promote muscle-building activity in the body by increasing levels of growth-promoting (anabolic) hormones such as insulin and growth hormone.
-However, most human research does not support these claims at reasonable intake levels.1 2 3 One study that did demonstrate increased growth hormone with oral ornithine used very high amounts (an average of 13 grams per day) and reported many gastrointestinal side effects.4 One controlled study reported greater increases in lean body mass and strength after five weeks of intensive strength training in athletes taking 1 gram per day each of arginine and ornithine compared with a group doing the exercise but taking a placebo.5 These findings require independent confirmation.
+Animal research has suggested that ornithine, along with arginine, may promote muscle-building activity in the body by increasing levels of natural growth-promoting (anabolic) hormones such as insulin and natural GH.
+However, most human research does not support these claims at reasonable intake levels.1 2 3 One study that did demonstrate increased natural GH with oral ornithine used very high amounts (an average of 13 grams per day) and reported many gastrointestinal side effects.4 One controlled study reported greater increases in lean body mass and strength after five weeks of intensive strength training in athletes taking 1 gram per day each of arginine and ornithine compared with a group doing the exercise but taking a placebo.5 These findings require independent confirmation.

 In clinical studies on people hospitalized for surgery, generalized infections, cancer, trauma, or burns, supplementation with ornithine alpha-ketoglutarate (OKG) has been reported to produce several beneficial effects.6 A double-blind trial evaluated the effects of OKG supplementation in elderly people recovering from acute illnesses.7 Those who took 10 grams of OKG per day for two months had marked improvement in appetite, weight gain, and quality of life compared with those taking the placebo.
 They also had shorter recovery periods and required fewer home visits by physicians and nurses and needed fewer medications.